What does HE’S BIASED mean?

 “First, the grace, goodness and mercy of God would support the position that God saves all infants who die.
 This is the strongest argument and perhaps the decisive one.
 God is love (1 John 4:8) and desires that all be saved (1 Timothy 2:4).
 God is love and His concern for children is evident in Matthew 18:14 where Jesus says, “Your Father in heaven is not willing that any of these little ones should be lost.”
 People go to hell because they choose in willful rebellion and unbelief to reject God and His grace.
 Children are incapable of this kind of conscious rejection of God.
 Where such rebellion and willful disobedience is absent, God is gracious to receive.” — R. Albert Mohler, Jr. and Daniel L. Akin

 It is true that God is good but it is also true that God is just, in fact, He delights in His justice (Jeremiah 9:24).
-In light of this latter truth, we must remind the proponents of the HESBIASED doctrine that while the ultimate reason why unbelievers go to hell is because they choose to reject God, the foundational reason why unbelievers go to hell is because they are sinners from birth (Psalm 51:5, Romans 3:23) that have not addressed their original sin problem, therefore their name is absent from the Lamb’s book of life (Revelation 20:15).
-The original sin problem of course is only remedied by obeying the gospel.
-The gospel then (among other things) declares that the penalty for our sins was paid in full by Christ on the cross and we are now able to become God’s children if we’re willing to accept the love of the truth.
-Therefore, every sinner that is redeemed is only redeemed because they have obeyed the gospel of Jesus Christ.
+In light of this latter truth, we must remind the proponents of the HE’S-BIASED doctrine that the ultimate reason why unbelievers go to hell is because they choose to reject God.
+The reason why unbelievers die is because they are sinners from birth (Psalm 51:5, Romans 3:23).
+Until an unbeliever addresses their indwelling sin problem, his or her name is absent from the Lamb’s Book of Life (Revelation 20:15).
+The indwelling sin problem of course is only remedied by obeying the Gospel.
+The Gospel then (among other things) declares that the penalty for our sins was paid in full by Christ on the cross and we are now able to become God’s children if we’re willing to accept “the love of the truth.”
+Therefore, every sinner that is redeemed is only redeemed because they have obeyed the Gospel of Jesus Christ.
 Incidentally, obeying the gospel is synonymous with believing in Christ and the things said about Him in scripture (See To Love God = To Believe in His Word = Believe in God).
 In Romans 10:16, Paul equates obeying the gospel with believing the truth mentioned about Christ in the scriptures.

-It is commonly argued that since sinners who die during infancy did not have the chance or the appropriate cognitive state to choose obedience vs. disobedience they are thereby given an exemption (HE’S BIASED), however, this conclusion is not required since God’s election (or selection) of the saved vs. the unsaved is solely based on His foreknowledge (1 Peter 1:2, Romans 8:29) of their obedience.
+It is commonly argued that since sinners who die during infancy did not have the chance or the appropriate cognitive state to choose obedience over disobedience, they are thereby given an exemption (e.g. HE’S-BIASED), however, this conclusion is not required since God’s election (or selection) of the saved vs. the unsaved is solely based on His foreknowledge (1 Peter 1:2, Romans 8:29) of their obedience.